 Before using pork belly in your recipe, it is important to prepare it properly.
 Start by rinsing the meat under cold water to remove any impurities.
 Pat it dry with a paper towel and then score the skin with a sharp knife.
 This helps the fat render during cooking and creates a crispy texture.

-See also How to cook beanie weenies
+See also How long to cook pork neck bones on stove

 Cooking Pork Belly for Tokwat Baboy